The Hottest Medical Technologies in 2022

 5. Cancer Immunotherapy

 Immunotherapy is changing definitions in the medical world, primarily by curing previously un-curable diseases.
 The premise of immunotherapy is to genetically alter a patient’s cells to work in tandem with the body’s immune system to fight cancer.
 Unlike chemotherapy, immunotherapy does not destroy healthy cells as collateral damage.
-By altering the immune system, one can “teach” it to detect and destroy more cancerous cells and reduce tumor growth.
+One can “teach” it to detect and destroy more cancerous cells and reduce tumor growth by altering the immune system.

 A promising area of medicine for almost a decade, immunotherapy continues to highlight new immunotherapeutic targets and biomarkers.
 New treatments in combination with joint therapy and engineered T-cells can create what will ideally be effective therapies for a wide range of tumor profiles.